Counterexamples to Minkowski's Uniqueness Conjecture and Escape of Mass in Positive Characteristic: Escape of Mass

 \subsection{Escape of Mass and Geometry of the Space of Lattices}

-In this section, we shall connect between the covering lemmas obtained in \cref{sec:Simplex} and the structure of the $A_1$ orbit.
-This will provide necessary conditions for a sequence of lattices to exhibit escape of mass.
+In this section, we shall connect between the covering lemmas obtained in \cref{sec:Simplex} and the structure of the $A_1$-orbit.
+This will provide conditions ensuring that a sequence of lattices to exhibits escape of mass.
 Let